 Anything that would ignite rather than melt cannot be 3D printed.
 This would normally include paper, wood, and many natural fabrics, however, wood particles like birch, cedar, and pine have been successfully blended with PLA to produce realistic wood filaments.

-Final Thoughts on 3D Printer Filaments
+Final Thoughts on the Best 3D Printer Filaments

 Sunlu PLA is a fine example of the benefits of this popular material.
 It is tougher than standard PLA, but just as forgiving to use.
 It is high-quality but affordable and comes in a vast range of colors and finishes.
 The Overture PLA is a very close runner-up, and we doubt buyers would be disappointed with either.
 However, for high-strength prototypes or working models it is worth spending extra for Priline's carbon fiber polycarbonate.